gaia-platform/GaiaPlatform/production/sdk/readme.md

 ## Download the Gaia SDK

-The Gaia SDK is delivered as a Debian software package (DEB).
+The Gaia SDK is delivered as a Debian software package (DEB):

 gaia-x.y.z_amd64.deb

 Where x.y.z represents the Gaia version number.

-The Gaia SDK includes the Gaia database server executable and the Gaia Declarative C++ SDK.
+The Gaia SDK includes the Database Server executable and the Gaia Declarative C++ SDK.

 To download the package, use the time-limited URL that was sent to you in your welcome email.